Wimmerer/wimmerer.github.io/blog/2022/03/SuiteSparseGraphBLAS_0_6_perf.md

     (4,1)   10

+julia> A * v
+7x1 GraphBLAS int64_t matrix, bitmap by col
+  2 entries, memory: 328 bytes

+    (1,1)   20
+    (7,1)   110

 ```

+Basic operations should be familiar to any Julia user.
+But we can do

 # Show Me the Numbers!

 `SuiteSparseGraphBLAS.jl` has loads of extensions to normal sparse linear algebra, but it's also *fast* and multithreaded.
 Let's look at some numbers!

 As always, benchmark things yourself.
-Most operations will be **much** faster in `SuiteSparseGraphBLAS.jl`, especially when the matrices are large enough that multithreading kicks in.
+Most operations will be faster in `SuiteSparseGraphBLAS.jl`, particularly when the matrices are large enough that multithreading kicks in.

+However, maintaining good performance can be tricky in any numerical package, and there's plenty of ways to accidentally reduce performance.
+For instance, below you'll notice that when `A` is stored in `RowMajor` format it can be quite a bit faster than operations where `A` is stored in `ColMajor` format.
+This isn't always the case, some operations favor column orientation.

-A Julia package like `SparseArrays.jl` might (for now) be faster for functions not built into SSGrB.jl.
-But maintaining best performance can be finicky in any numerical package, and there's plenty of ways to accidentally reduce performance like orientation of matrices and accidental densification.
-Feel free to ask for performance tips in the [#graphblas Julia Slack channel](https://julialang.slack.com/archives/C023B0WGMHR) or open an issue on GitHub.
+Always feel free to ask for performance tips in the [#graphblas Julia Slack channel](https://julialang.slack.com/archives/C023B0WGMHR) or open an issue on GitHub.
+And check out the [SuiteSparse:GraphBLAS User Guide](https://raw.githubusercontent.com/DrTimothyAldenDavis/GraphBLAS/stable/Doc/GraphBLAS_UserGuide.pdf), especially the section on performance.

-## Matrix Vector Multiplication
+## Sparse Matrix $\cdot$ Dense Vector

 \figenv{}{/assets/plots/densevec.svg}{width:100%}
-We need:
-- SparseMatrixCSC * Matrix
-- GBMatrixC (Sparse) * GBMatrixC (Dense)
-- GBMatrixR (Sparse) * GBMatrixR (Dense)
-- GBMatrixC (Sparse) * GBMatrixR (Dense)
-- GBMatrixR (Sparse) * GBMatrixC (Dense)
-- Investigate Juthos stuff, ThreadedSparseArrays.jl, ThreadedSparseCSC.jl

-## Sparse * Vec
+## Sparse Matrix $\cdot$ (n $\times$ 2) Dense Matrix

-- SparseMatrixCSC * Vector
-- GBMatrixC (Sparse) * Vector
-- GBMatrixR (Sparse) * Vector
+\figenv{}{/assets/plots/denseby2.svg}{width:100%}

-## Dense * Sparse
+## Sparse Matrix $\cdot$ (n $\times$ 32) Dense Matrix

-We need:
-- Matrix * SparseMatrixCSC
-- GBMatrixC (Dense) * GBMatrixC (Sparse)
-- GBMatrixR (Dense) * GBMatrixR (Sparse)
-- GBMatrixC (Dense) * GBMatrixR (Sparse)
-- GBMatrixR (Dense) * GBMatrixC (Sparse)
-- Investigate Juthos stuff, ThreadedSparseArrays.jl, ThreadedSparseCSC.jl
+\figenv{}{/assets/plots/denseby32.svg}{width:100%}

-## Sparse * Sparse
+## Transpose

-We need:
-- SparseMatrixCSC * SparseMatrixCSC
-- GBMatrixC * GBMatrixC
-- GBMatrixR * GBMatrixC
-- GBMatrixC * GBMatrixR
-- GBMatrixR * GBMatrixR
+\figenv{}{/assets/plots/transpose.svg}{width:100%}

 ## Subassign